The State of Culture: IMEA Findings for 2026

 Together, these actions help organisations move from insight to impact, creating cultures that balance performance with care and growth with sustainability.

 The 2026 Global Culture Report highlights a defining moment for organisations across IMEA.
-Employees remain driven and inspired by opportunity, yet the data reveals growing pressure beneath the surface, where burnout, cautious hope, and uneven inclusion intersect.
+Employees remain driven and inspired by opportunity, yet the data reveals growing pressure beneath the surface, impacting burnout, the practice of hope, and inclusion.

-Burnout signals the cost of sustained intensity without adequate recovery.
-Hope reflects whether employees believe their effort today will lead to meaningful progress tomorrow.
+Burnout reveals the cost of sustained intensity without a supportive culture.
+Hope reflects whether employees can overcome obstacles to achieve their goals.
 Inclusion determines whether people feel seen and supported along the way.
-Together, these three themes tell a single story: performance in IMEA is strong, but its sustainability depends on how intentionally culture is led.
+Together, these three themes tell a single story: performance in IMEA is strong, but its sustainability depends on how intentionally culture fosters belonging, wellbeing, and a shared sense of hope.

 In 2026 and beyond, the organisations that thrive in IMEA will be those that treat culture not as an initiative, but as a leadership discipline, one that balances support and care with high performance.